sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 </code></pre>

-The code begins by initializing current_avg_cycles at zero to represent the initial cycle count, and num_days determines the total days to iterate through.
-In each iteration of the loop, the daily price data is extracted and the calculate_daily_cycles_rolling_horizonv2 function computes the day's cycles, taking into account the current average number of cycles.
-It then estimates the cycle cost using estimate_cycle_costs and updates this cost to the dataset.
-After each day's calculation, the current average number of cycles is recalculated to include the latest data, ensuring that each new cycle count is informed by the most up-to-date average.
-In this way, the rolling horizon approach offers a significant enhancement over the static combinatory approach.
+Iterating through the entire dataset, we update the rolling average cycle count continuously, ensuring each cycle assessment remains responsive to up-to-date data.

 <i><b>2.
 Identifying the best parameters</b></i>

-To improve the current strategy further, we embarked on a systematic exploration of different horizon lengths and step sizes.
-This experimentation involved running the rolling horizon function with various combinations of these two parameters to identify which horizon lengths and step sizes would yield the highest number of days with cycle costs within the benchmark.
+To optimize the strategy, we tested various horizon lengths and step sizes to maximize the number of days meeting our benchmark cycle costs.
 <pre><code class="language-python">#Trying out different parameters
 results = []